 Query Language Reference

 The Scalyr query language is used to select a set of events from your log data.
 It is used in searches and graphs, alert triggers, report definitions, and elsewhere.
+Search text is highlighted as you type in order to make the query more readable.
 Here are some sample queries.

 All log messages containing the word "error":